lerober4/lerober4.github.io/teaching.md

 I view the classroom as a workshopping space where students can have experience crafting documents and media while critically thinking through the design, construction, and reception of these artifacts.

-Read my teaching philosophy to learn more about my pedagogy.
+Read my [teaching statement](lerober4.github.io/teachingstatement.pdf) to learn more about my pedagogy.

 ## Courses Taught
 * COM/ENG 395: Popularizing Science with Digital Media